List of Chicago P.D. characters: Alvin Olinsky

 Because Olinsky's desk is behind Halstead and Atwater, there is a running gag where Voight and the rest of the unit miss him entering the room.
 Voight briefs the team and tells them to pass on the information to Olinsky "when he gets here", only for Olinsky to roll out on his chair and say "here".

 In "Breaking Point", he is taken into custody for questioning by Internal Affairs when his DNA comes up on the body of Kevin Bingham, the killer of Hank Voight's son, Justin.
 When the detectives asked him about his DNA, he requested a lawyer.
 Lieutenant Denny Woods tries to get information from him in order to put Voight in jail, by offering him immunity, but he leaves Woods's office, turning down the offer.
 With the possibility that he might get arrested, he has a temptation to either betray Voight's loyalty or take the deal.

 In "Payback", he and Voight get a tip on who the witness is following from Voight's favor to the Ivory Tower, a junkie named Ruben who tried to break into Olinsky's car a while back.
 He gives Voight the witness's address, and Voight tells him to not get involved.
 Voight asks Olinsky about his retirement papers being filed.
-Olinsky then claims he's not retiring; he just wants to use the paperwork as a flare to see if Internal Affairs will make a move.
-Voight then admits he's not going to be able to bend Ruben because he's a recovering addict who is turning his life around.
+Olinsky then claims he is not retiring; he just wants to use the paperwork as a flare to see if Internal Affairs will make a move.
+Voight then admits he is not going to be able to bend Ruben because he is a recovering addict who is turning his life around.
 At the end, from an "anonymous" tip made to Narcotics, Ruben gets arrested with drugs that were planted on him by Olinsky.
 He maintained his innocence in front of his wife while Olinsky, watches from his car across the street thus damaging the witness's credibility.
 In "Saved", he revealed that the witness, Ruben, was later released due to lack of evidence.

 In "Allegiance", he was indicted by a grand jury for the murder of Kevin Bingham that was convened on "Saved" and was arrested by two Internal Affairs detectives in front of his fellow detectives.
 At the end, he was stabbed in prison by an inmate.
 In "Homecoming", he was soon discovered by corrections officers and rushed to the hospital but died as a result of his injuries.
 As the investigation into murder goes forward, it was revealed to be a hit by a drug runner for the Cali Cartel that Olinsky was trying to take down while he was in a DEA task force who arrested his brother.
 His brother ended up killed in prison, and a corrections officer that confided in him was also in on the hit.

+In season 11, Olinsky appears as an hallucination to Voight as he is undergoing torture.